VCityTeam/UD-Graph/CityGML_Transformations/XSD-to-OWL/Readme.md

 ### XSD2RDF
 XSD2RDF is an XSLT stylesheet to transform XML Schema files into OWL/RDF format.
 This stylesheet is based on the transformation patterns proposed by Ivan Bedini, Christopher Matheus, Peter F. Patel-Schneider, Aidan Boran, and Benjamin Nguyen in their article _Transforming XML Schema to OWL Using Patterns_.

+### postXSLT
+Takes a transformed OWL ontology and updates the ontology name to match proposed ontology naming conventions, which is 'http://liris.cnrs.fr/ontologies/' + filename.
+Also any empty subclass declarations and incorrectly generated comments are removed from the tree.

 ### To Run
 Saxon HE is dependent on Java.
 Before running the following code, Java 8 or later must be installed.
 Input schema are located in the _../XMLSchema_ folder
 Python scripts are dependent on the _lxml_ library to parse XML.